top of page

 • ADULT LIGHT CAT FORMULA or SENIOR CAT FORMULA may be a better choice for Hedgehogs that have obesity issues.
 Obesity is very common in Hedgehogs, although it can be controlled, it is usually a direct result of quality, quantity and a lack of exercise.

-Ultimately the decision on what to feed your Hedgehog is up to you.
+The decision on what to feed your Hedgehog is up to you.
 If you choose to feed Hedgehog food or any food to your pet, always be sure it is fresh by being sure to check the expiry date.
 (If it has one!)

 Treats: Treats are not a meal replacement and because Hedgehogs have such tiny stomachs treats need to be strictly rationed.
 We prefer using organic whenever possible when we offer freeze dried liver treats, kiln dried chicken, shrimp, salmon etc.